space150/spaceBase/README.md

 * Helper classes and mixins
 * Common UI components
 * Cross-browser form controls
-* Supports modern browsers including IE10+
+* Supports modern and legacy browsers including IE10+

 ### Customizable Features

-* Compatible with any LibSass compiler
+* Compatible with any Sass compiler
 * Start with Normalize (default) or CSS Reset
 * Scalable, mobile-first grid - choose how robust you want it
 * Base font size for mobile vs desktop